sega pattern,

 servers like Tomcat, WildFly, etc. Spring Boot allows you to package your application as a standalone JAR file.

-It includes an embedded servlet container (Tomcat, Jetty, or Undertow) by default, making it easy to deploy and
+It includes an embedded servlet container (Tomcat, Jetty, or Undertow) by default, making it easy to deploy and run applications without requiring an external server.

 ==